-Melatonin pre-treatment is a factor that impacts stem cell survival after transplantationJuly 22nd, 2013 in Medical research /
+Melatonin pre-treatment is a factor that impacts stem cell survival after transplantationJuly 22, 2013 in Medicine & Health / Medical research

 When melatonin, a hormone secreted by the pineal gland, was used as a pre-treatment for mesenchymal stem cells (MSCs) prior to their transplantation into the brains of laboratory animals to repair damage from stroke, researchers in China found that the stem cells survived longer after transplantation.
 Previous studies had shown that 80 percent of transplanted MSCs died within 72 hours of transplantation.
 By contrast, the melatonin pre-treatment "greatly increased" cell survival, said the researchers.